35 oz / 1 kg

 Due to its silnylon fabric's lower hydrostatic head than urethaned nylon I've coated the top 1/2 of the canopy with a thin 5:1 mixture of odorless mineral spirits to silicone caulk to prevent "mist-thru" in a prolonged driving rain.

-- It instantly gives the canopy continuous support the full length of the pole, not just at the exterior tie points.
+- It instantly gives the canopy continuous support on about 3/4 of the length of the pole, not just at the two exterior tie points.
 Important for wind and esp. snow loading.
+(The X-ing pole does not touch the canopy for about 18" at its apex.
+Here the main pole supports the canopy apex very well.)

 - It reduces the pole weight by a tiny bit when I cut it down by approximately 2 ft.
 W/ an arrow cutter.

-- An interior crossing pole still leaves room for the recent optional interior net liner.
+- An interior crossing pole still leaves room for the optional interior net liner.

 NOTE: My personal modifications aside, this is a great tent as-is.